xandross389/GameDroid/README.md

 # GameDroid
-Android app to manage Game Catalog, designed for game sellers.
+Android app to manage Games Catalog, designed for game sellers.
 This is and old project developed in 2015